 The most impressive of all is Vanessa Ekwegh.
-She was one of the great performers in the internship program, someone told me that before the program she did not know how to code!
-I was amazed!
-She was delivering so well during the course of the internship that she had been put in charge of a team.
+She was one of the great performers in the internship program, but someone told me that before the program she did not know how to code!

 Not everyone was coding though - Faith Dike - Microsoft Student Partner lead from Port Harcourt, decided to go the project management route.
-Without experience she managed a massive team of 170 random and remote coders.
-Even experienced project managers would go faint at this.
+Without experience she managed a large team of 170 random and remote coders.
 She did it successfully, as the entire team would testify.
 Towards the end she also decided to go into testing, and became the one keeping people on their toes in the project.

 Mr. William Olojede, studying in Cyprus, was our Mr. Front-end.
-On the front-end he is so brilliant!
-Responsiveness, all of it was working perfectly.
+On the front-end he is brilliant.
+His worked always workrf perfectly.

 Emeka Achugo, Kunle Oseni, Olahfemi Olah, Pascal Uchulibo who are all still in university were the main drivers behind our business portal, which is a major project for us.